GraphBLAS/graphblas-api-cpp/markdown/ewise_union.md

 ### Postconditions

-In (2) and (4), and element-wise union will be performed as described in the [GraphBLAS Math Specification](https://github.com/GraphBLAS/graphblas-api-math).
-In (1) and (3), none of the input arguments will be modified.
+In (2) and (4), an element-wise union is performed as described in the [GraphBLAS Math Specification](https://github.com/GraphBLAS/graphblas-api-math) and the result written to `c`.
+In (1) and (3), none of the input arguments will be modified, and the result is returned as a value.

 ### Exceptions